 Fear of saturated fat

-I grew up in the 70’s and 80’s where you were told that saturated fat was the dietary devil.
+I grew up in the 70s and 80s when you were told that saturated fat was the dietary devil.
 After I’ve become an adult, I’ve decided to eat butter, since it tastes so much better.
-Also, it seems that it’s not nearly as bad for you as previously though.
+Also, it seems that it’s not nearly as bad for you as previously thought.

 Newer studies seem to suggest that simple carbohydrates are much worse than any kind of fat.
-The thought was that “whatever you put in your belly, you will get in your body” .
-That was also the reason that eggs were supposed to be bad for you, because they are high on cholesterol.
+The thought was that “whatever you put in your belly, you will get in your body”.
+That was also the reason that eggs were supposed to be bad for you because they are high in cholesterol.

 I just had to test it

 So I decided that I would test whether or not margarine really could be better in authentic danish pastry.
 So it had to at least be a bit scientific, so I would do it as a blind test.
 My colleagues at work would have to volunteer to be tested.
 Poor them, huh?